Molly Elliot Seawell: Early life and education

-Mary Elliot Seawell was born in Gloucester, Virginia, a member of one of the older European families to settle in Virginia.
+Molly Elliot Seawell was born in Gloucester, Virginia, a member of one of the older European families to settle in Virginia.
 Her father, John Tyler Seawell, a lawyer and orator, was a nephew of President John Tyler.
 Her mother (Tyler's second wife), Frances Elizabeth Jackson Seawell, was a native of Baltimore whose father, Major William Jackson, a distinguished officer in the War of 1812, who was with the Cavalry division at the Battle of North Point, 12 September 1814.

 Descendants of the original Seawells spell the family name in one of two forms: "Sewell" (as in Sewell's Point, Norfolk, Virginia) and "Seawell."
 Otis Notman interviewing Molly Elliot Seawell for The New York Times Saturday Review of Books noted that the regional pronunciation of the name was "Sowell," although Molly Elliot Seawell pronounced her name as it was spelled ("Talks", 392).

 Seawell spent her early life at the family's plantation home, "The Shelter," which had been a hospital in the American Revolutionary War.
 She described her early formation as a "... secluded life ... in the library of an old Virginia country house, and in a community where conditions more nearly resembled the eighteenth than the nineteenth century" ("The Ladies' Battle", 116).

 Her father was a student of the Classics, who influenced her learning.
-She was not allowed to read a novel until she was 17, instead reading history, encyclopedias, William Shakespeare, and the Romantic poets.
+She was not allowed to read a novel until she was 17, instead reading history, encyclopedias, and the works of William Shakespeare and the Romantic poets.
 Her education was primarily informal at home, where she learned riding, dancing, and household management.
 In addition to these influences and her Tidewater surroundings, Seawell's seafaring uncle, Joseph Seawell, contributed to her future literary subjects.